Frequently Asked Questions

 8. As a Midshipmen or Active Duty student what standards are expected?

-Please refer to the Midshipmen Handbook under "New Students."
+Please refer to the Battalion Handbook under "Incoming Students."

 College/University Athletics